 Daily breach review and escalation processes have been refreshed and additional rigour introduced to ensure that patients are not delayed unnecessarily.
 There is ongoing work to define correct medical and nursing staffing levels in ED.
-This work is likely to conclude by the end of August.

 Please Note:

 Flow Groups are as follows: Flow 1 - Minor Injury & Illness; Flow 2 - Acute Assessment - includes Major Injuries;